msemenistyi/capo/README.md

 Capo also has option of strict mode, which will throw error on sub for event with 0 pubs.
 It may be used as a build step to avoid such type of errors.

+Besides, there is a [generate spy](#spy-generator) option that will generate you listeners for all the triggers found in application.

 **Warning:** Be aware that capo doesn't work right with event subscriptions defined within one method and delimited with space
 ```js